zaritskylab/CellDeathSpreading/README.md

 ```
 ## To run main on new data:
 The data should be csvs of time of death, mode of death and the location of cells with columns: death_time, death_mode, cell_x, cell_y.

-metadata should be provided with the same template in /data dir as can be extracted from the raw time-lapse.
+Metadata csv should be provided with the same template in /data dir based on metadata extracted from the raw time-lapse.
 ## Regentation of paper figures:
 regenration of paper figures can be performed in paper_figures.ipynb
 ---